PrevailUgah/PrevailUgah/README.md

 🏷️ I'm a **NIGERIAN** 🇳🇬
 🏷️ I read alot📕📕 📌check out this book by [swyx](https://github.com/sw-yx), [The Coding Career Handbook](https://learninpublic.org/?from=GH%20README).Trust me,you'll thank me later😉
 🏷️ I love people that can see my mistakes and correct me.
-🏷️Looking forward to working in a company, where i can put my skills to practise 💻🎀
+🏷️ I'm looking forward to working in a company, where i can put my skills to practise 💻🎀
-🏷️lastly, i love meeting new people and making friends 💬 so please reach out to me via my ..
+🏷️ lastly, i love meeting new people and making friends 💬 so please reach out to me via my ..
  ✉️ <b>Gmail</b>: prevailbugah@gmail.com
  ✉️ <b>Outlook </b> : prevailugah@outlook.com
   📱 or via my social accounts below.
 Lets get to know each other 📱